Christmas Tree Lighting Tips:

 To do it – just squint your eyes as you look at the tree.
 This helps you see where there is an empty spot that needs filling.

 Twinkle lights – not blinking lights, but bulbs that slowly twinkle one light at a time, not the entire strand going on and off at once.
 Adding a few strands of twinkle lights will make the tree look magical.
+You can find them, here and here.

 A Few Other Christmas Tree Lighting Tips to Consider: